By | Writer: Eric Turner | 18 Year Old College Student | May 2017 |

 For those who prefer a more intimate time on the water, a host of private docks and marinas polka dot the landscape of the Thousand Islands.
 Of course, you can enjoy the water without going in it, too.
 Anglers will surely find joy in the series of charters to be found on the Thousand Islands.
 Here you can find guided fishing tours, bringing you to the best spots to catch the local specialties – bass, northern pike, and muskellunge.

 There is fun to be had for historians, as well.
 The Historical Association of South Jefferson preserves a home in the style of the 1850s, while the Canadian side is home to a 200 plus-year-old gristmill.
 Museums are spread all over the island, paying homage to the rich history of the Thousand Islands.
 Home to many skirmishes during the War of 1812, the Thousand Islands are a throwback to a time forgotten almost everywhere else.
 Furthermore, the Thousand Islands are home to many houses and other sights built during the Gilded Era of American history.
 It is easy to get lost in a time that has long passed when visiting the Thousand Islands.

-DISCLAIMER: Please note: Some links will take you off the Spunky Seniors Club’s website.
-Therefore, we’re not responsible for the content.
-Videos are for entertainment only.
+DISCLAIMER: Please note: Some links will take you off Aggie’s Gutsy Blog, therefore, we’re not responsible for the content(s).
+Videos are for entertainment only, and Aggie’s Gutsy Blog does not assume any responsibility for any of the content(s) or advice provided in these videos.
 Please consult with your doctor(s) before starting or engaging in any activities, dietary or medical changes.